qtop/qtop/docs/documentation.md

 ```
 ./qtop.py -b demo
 ```
-The `-b` switch must always be followed by one of the supported batch systems (as of version 0.8.9, pbs, sge, oar, demo).
+When used, the `-b` switch must always be followed by one of the supported batch systems (as of version 0.8.9, pbs, sge, oar, demo).

 That should create and destroy fictional jobs in fictional machines from fictional users, and display all that in a colorful, yet much unhelpful way.
 You see, the data produced is going to be probably more than a screenful, and so most of it is going to scroll up and away.
 If you want to start making any sense of it, you're better off trying this: